 The Clinical Research, Investigation, and Systems Modeling of Acute Illness (CRISMA) Center is directed by Derek C. Angus MD, MPH.
 CRISMA Center is a clinical, translational and health services research group focusing on critical illness.
-The Center now has five programs: Clinical Epidemiology, directed by Sachin Yende, MD, MS; Ethics and Decision-Making, directed by Douglas White, MD, MAS; Systems Medicine, directed by Gilles Clermont MD, MSc; Healthcare Policy and Management, directed by Jeremy Kahn, MD, MS; and the new Center for Critical Care Nephrology, directed by John Kellum, MD.
+The CRISMA Center now has five programs: Clinical Epidemiology, directed by Sachin Yende, MD, MS; Ethics and Decision-Making, directed by Douglas White, MD, MAS; Systems Medicine, directed by Gilles Clermont MD, MSc; Healthcare Policy and Management, directed by Jeremy Kahn, MD, MS; and the Center for Critical Care Nephrology, directed by John Kellum, MD.
 CRISMA includes adult and pediatric critical care researchers and dedicated research staff that specialize in translational research of the acutely ill.
 This large team of clinician-scientists, mathematicians, and epidemiologists enjoys superb funding from the NIH and multiple industrial sponsors.

 Regarded by many as one of world’s foremost translational research groups with 14 core faculty members and over 14 million dollars in federal research funding, CRISMA is actively studying sepsis, a syndrome that affects about 750,000 Americans every year and carries a mortality rate of almost 30 percent, and sepsis-induced organ dysfunction.
 This team of scientists has published papers in leading journals such as the New England Journal of Medicine, JAMA, Lancet, Critical Care Medicine, the Journal of the American Society of Nephrology, Kidney international, and the American Journal of Respiratory and Critical Care Medicine.